How to Make Your Next HR Data Presentation Pop [15+ Tips]

 5 Methods for Engaging Employees in Your HR Analysis

 It’s not always easy to get a roomful of employees involved and engaged.
-Try using these tips to increase audience participation and attention so your people can absorb the information they need.
+Try using these tips to increase audience participation and attention, so your people can absorb the information they need:

-Arrange Discussion Groups
+1. Arrange Discussion Groups

-“Pairing people for discussions and forming small groups really helps all people participate,” says Stan Kimer, an HR consultant with more than 30 years in the field.
+“Pairing people for discussions and forming small groups really helps all people participate,” says Stan Kimer, an HR Consultant with more than 30 years in the field.

 Small groups allow your audience to dive deep into the HR data you’re presenting, and a discussion format encourages deeper critical thinking.
 Consider giving each small group discussion questions to kickstart the conversation.

-Reward Participation
+2. Reward Participation

 HR consultant Joshua Evans recommends not only facilitating participation, but rewarding it: “Work to involve the audience by asking non-rhetorical questions, playing games, or even offering prizes for participation.”

-Vary Your Presentation Style
+3. Vary Your Presentation Style

 You probably don’t love the idea of staring at a screen for an hour, right?
 Neither does your audience.
 Alternate between slides, discussion, activities, and hands-on education to keep your audience engaged.

-Work The Room
+5. Work the Room

 One thing our experts all agreed on: stepping away from the whiteboard to engage with the audience.
 Moving around the room is a great way to capture attention and is much more effective than staying in one location and lecturing from a single spot.